bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L03/index.md

 ![Screenshot](./Screenshot%202026-09-03%20132417.png)

 When I imported the design into Prusa Slicer, I noticed that I did not need to scale the object at all as it already fit the size requirement.
 I changed the infill from the standard 15 percent up to 25 percent.
 I did this so my block had a higher structural integrity than the normal.
-I also changed the type of infill to
+I also changed the type of infill to Support Cubic as I think the design itself looks cool and unique.
+Additionally, I increased the wall thickness to a level 4 perimeter just to add an even great base to the build.
+The only complications I experienced were figuring out how to adjust these printing settings.

 ![Screenshot](./Screenshot%202026-09-03%20141345.png)